AfterDreaming/CarND-Traffic-Sign-Classifier-Project/writeup_yufan.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
 It is a bar chart showing how the data is distributed.
-In general, each label has a fair amount of data examples but the different labeled examples  are not evenly distributed, for example, lable 2 and 3 have more than 1750 examples while label 41, 42 only have 210 examples.
-Because there aren't many examples to train(only 34799 training examples for 43 labels), the final model may have less accurary when detecting traffic sign of label with few examples.
+In general, each label has a fair amount of data examples but the different labeled examples are not evenly distributed, for example, label 2 and 3 have more than 1750 examples while label 41, 42 only have 210 examples.
+Because there aren't many examples to train(only 34799 training examples for 43 labels), the final model may have less accuracy when detecting traffic sign of label with few examples.

 ![data distribution][image1]